containers/nri-plugins/devel/_sources/deployment/operator/README.md.txt

 - `spec.state`: Determines whether to install (`present`) or uninstall (`absent`) the plugin.
 - `spec.values`: Allows users to provide custom values for manipulating Helm chart values.
 This field is immutable, requiring users to recreate the object to pass new values.
+- `spec.values.nri.plugin.index`: A plugin index to register to NRI.
+The plugin index is used by NRI to determine in which order the plugin is hooked into pod and container lifecycle event processing with respect to any other.
+- `spec.values.nri.runtime.patchConfig`: Enable/Disable NRI on the current runtime.
+- `spec.values.nri.runtime.config.pluginRegistrationTimeout`: Timeout for a plugin to register itself with NRI.
+Ensure that both timeouts are either left unspecified or specified together, and `patchConfig` must be set to true to update the timeouts.
+Timeouts will have no effect if `patchConfig` is set to false.
+- `spec.values.nri.runtime.config.pluginRequestTimeout`: Timeout for a plugin to handle an event/request.
+Timeout for a plugin to register itself with NRI.
+Ensure that both timeouts are either left unspecified or specified together, and `patchConfig` must be set to true to update the timeouts.
+Timeouts will have no effect if `patchConfig` is set to false.
 - `spec.status`: Tracks the basic state of the resource and includes basic messages in case the operator encounters issues while reconciling the object.